CandC3D/chronos-annual-clock/README.md

 # chronos-annual-clock
 Repository for CHRONOS Annual Clock code

 Original code base tested successfully on February 19, 2025.
-First upload to GitHub of the original code base, improved version, and improved version with provision for debugging on an attached display on March 26, 2025.
+First upload to GitHub of the original code base, improved version, and improved version with provision for debugging on March 30, 2025.

 The CHRONOS Annual Clock combines the mechanism of a traditional clock with a circular calendar, providing a new and different way of visualizing the year.